A New Powerhouse In Business Development Combining Lead Generation and Sales Mastery Skills

 Samurai Business Group was founded in 2001 with a vision of helping companies and selling professionals more effectively compete in a complex, rapidly-changing global economy.
 Devoted to business development and sales mastery, Samurai provides sales and sales management training, coaching, and consulting to turn selling into a competitive advantage and drive long-term business success.
-For more information, please visit http://www.samuraibizgrp.com or email r.lambert (at) samuraibizgrp (dot) com.
+For more information, please visit www.samuraibizgrp.com or email r.lambert@samuraibizgrp.com

 The combined organization now brings together this wide range of tools better to meet the needs of its clients and their customers.